-After the 2011 gorilla population census which was conducted in Uganda and Rwanda, it was recorded that over 820 mountain gorillas are living in Virunga Volcanoes region.
+After the 2011 gorilla population census which was conducted in Uganda and Rwanda, it was recorded that over 820 mountain gorillas are living in the Virunga Volcanoes region.
 However, Uganda harbors almost half of the whole population amongst the three countries.
 Trekking mountain gorillas is such a tiresome activity due to the fact that it needs to walk on steep trails and volcanic scars along the way.
-You may also need to walk a long distance for something like 1 – 5 hours in steep, sloppy conditions possibly with rain overhead, before you find any gorillas.
-But the experience you will get after meeting these amazing animals is a memorable and interesting one and it will make you forget all hard experiences you passed in when searching for them.
+You may also need to walk a long distance for something like 1 – 5 hours in steep, sloppy conditions possibly with rain overhead before you find any gorillas.
+But the experience you will get after meeting these amazing animals is a memorable and interesting one and it will make you forget all the hard experiences you passed in when searching for them.

 Gorilla groups in Uganda

-Mgahinga Gorilla National Park is another mountain gorilla habitat in Uganda and its home to Nyakagezi gorilla group however gorilla permit availability for this group is confirmed only when this gorilla group is available in the park because sometimes they cross to neighboring Volcanes National Park in Rwanda.
+Mgahinga Gorilla National Park is another mountain gorilla habitat in Uganda and its home to the Nyakagezi gorilla group however gorilla permit availability for this group is confirmed only when this gorilla group is available in the park because sometimes they cross to neighboring Volcanes National Park in Rwanda.

 In Rwanda gorilla trekking take place in Volcanoes National Park and it has gorilla groups like; Susa gorilla group, Amahoro Gorilla Family, Sabyinyo Gorilla Family, Hirwa Gorilla Family, Kwitonda Gorilla Family, and Group 13 Gorilla Family.